#1 in Sleep Product Research

 ** partial estimate

 Off gassing refers to a chemical-like or musty-like odor that a mattress may release when it is new due to its composition and packaging.
-Memory foam hybrids tend to off gas more often and more strongly than other mattress types.
+Hybrids tend to off gas more often and more strongly than other mattress types.

 About 12% of owners report sleeping hot – a higher than average rate due likely to the presence of the memory foam.
 An additional 20% report above average warmth but not to a bothersome extent most of the time.

 A mattress with good motion isolation absorbs movement and does not transfer it across the bed.
-Memory foam hybrid mattresses perform significantly better than the average mattress on this issue, only beaten by memory foam mattresses.
+Hybrid mattresses perform significantly better than the average mattress on this issue, only beaten by memory foam mattresses.

 Before a mattress is broken in, the sleeper may find the firmness to be excessive.
 A mattress is considered broken in when the comfort layer has softened with use about as much as it is capable of.
-Memory foam hybrids, especially firmer models and those with thick memory foam layers, tend to have a longer break-in period than other mattress types.
+Hybrids, especially firmer models and those with thick memory foam layers, tend to have a longer break-in period than other mattress types.

-The table below includes many popular and / or widely available memory foam hybrids.
+The table below includes many popular and / or widely available hybrid mattresses.

 - The models below may have different names at different retailers.
 They tend, however, to be merely renamed (and perhaps slightly modified) versions of the models below.
 Retailers may provide specifications of the models they sell to help you to comparison shop.